Discover how to design a healthy office or home office.

 Height-adjustable desk chairs, for example, have been standard in most offices for years.
 The seat height should be adjustable between 42 and 53 centimeters.
 The ideal height for each individual is achieved when the bend in the knees is 90° or more, and the feet are flat on the floor.
 The angle between the upper body and the thighs should be considerably greater than 90°, despite what is often incorrectly assumed.
 An adjustable backrest and seat are therefore essential for ideal sitting posture – especially because they promote dynamic sitting.

 Height-adjustable desks could help to reduce the strain on the back. © String Furniture

 Standing up regularly is even better for the spine than active sitting: walking to the printer, for instance, or taking phone calls while standing up.
 Height-adjustable desks enable stand-up working, which reduces the strain on the back.
-In general, desks should ideally measure 160 x 80 centimetres and provide at least 58 centimetres of legroom on all sides.
+In general, desks should ideally measure 160 x 80 centimeters and provide at least 58 centimeters of legroom on all sides.

 At the Orgatec in Cologne chairs can be tested. © Koelnmesse

-When working on a computer, the distance from the screen should be 50 to 70 centimetres, and the screen should be slightly raised.
-It should be in a line with the keyboard, the mouse and the desk chair to prevent tension in the head and neck area.
+When working on a computer, the distance from the screen should be 50 to 70 centimeters, and the screen should be slightly raised.
+It should be in a line with the keyboard, the mouse, and the desk chair to prevent tension in the head and neck area.
 And to round up, here is a final tip on a different note: when choosing desk surfaces, opt for light and matt.
-Strong colour contrasts, such as white paper on a black surface, and reflective glare are more tiring on the eyes.
+Strong color contrasts, such as white paper on a black surface, and reflective glare are more tiring on the eyes.

 Cover photo: © Actiu